About the Virtual School

 - Video interaction guidance for children and carers in Herefordshire

-- Personal Education Plan Plus (PEP+) for carers, parents and professionals
+- The Group Problem Solving (GPS) Meeting for carers, parents and professionals

 - Request for SEEdS project involvement